raquelribas/raquelribas/README.md

 - 👋 Hi, I’m @raquelribas
 - 👀 I’m interested in ...
-Data Analysis/modelling
+Data Analysis
 - 🌱 I’m currently learning ...
 Python
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... raqlast@gmail.com or https://www.linkedin.com/in/raquel-ribas-6a377311a/